mylordkaz/mylordkaz/README.md

   👋 Hi, my name is Timsiline Kevin.

-- 👀 I’m interested into tech in general and blockchain technologies
+- 👀 I’m interested into tech in general and blockchain technologies.
-- 🌱 I’m currently, enhancing my technical skills on JavaScript and web development technologies
+- 🌱 I’m currently, enhancing my technical skills on JavaScript and web development technologies.
 - 📫 You can reach me, direct from GitHub.
-If you have any questions do not hesite ;)
+If you have any questions don't hesite.
-- Have a Nice day, see you arround ;)
+- Have a Nice day, see you arround. ;)

 <!---
 mylordkaz/mylordkaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.